pabennett/chiptools/docs/examples.rst

 .. image:: max_hold_demo.png

-This example will show you how you can use ChipTools to generate stimulus, check responses, manage test reports and generate bit files for the **Max Hold** component.
+This example will show you how you can use ChipTools to generate stimulus, check responses, create test reports and generate bit files for the **Max Hold** component.

 Source Files